 Earn Honors Scholarship

 Participating in the Honors Research Conference is only one of two ways that students can earn Honors Scholarship, a necessary tier for Honors Distinction.
-The only other way to earn Honors Scholarship is by completing a Senior Thesis, which also requires you to present at the Honors Research Conference.
+The only other way to earn Honors Scholarship is by completing a Senior Thesis, which also requires you to present at the Honors Research Conference

 Explore a Passion Project

-Prepare for Grad School
+Preparation for Graduate School

 If graduate school might be in your future, the Honors Research Conference is an excellent opportunity to experience what it will be like to share your research with others, discuss methodologies and answer questions, and even simulate a defense of your thesis.